-Our nation has asserted a commitment to providing educational opportunity for all Americans regardless of race, ethnic background or economic circumstance.
+Our nation has made a commitment to providing educational opportunity for all Americans regardless of race, ethnic background or economic circumstance.

 As mandated by Congress, two-thirds of the students served must come from families with incomes under $28,000, where neither parent graduated from college.
-More than 2,700 TRIO Programs currently serve nearly 866,000 low-income Americans.
+More than 2,700 TRiO Programs currently serve nearly 866,000 low-income Americans.
 Many programs serve students in grades six through 12.
-Thirty-seven percent of TRIO students are Whites, 35% are African-Americans, 19% are Hispanics, 4% are Native Americans, 4% are Asian-Americans, and 1% are listed as "Other," including multiracial students.
-Twenty-two thousand students with disabilities and more than 25,000 U.S. veterans are currently enrolled in the TRIO Programs as well.
-For more race and ethnicity data for each TRIO Program (Upward Bound, UB Math/Science, SSS, Talent Search, EOC, and McNair), see “Racial and Ethnic Diversity in the Federal TRIO Programs,” a News You Can Use fact sheet from the National TRIO Clearinghouse.
+Thirty-seven percent of TRiO students are whites, 35 percent are African-Americans, 19 percent are Hispanics, 4 percent are Native Americans, 4 percent are Asian-Americans and 1 percent are listed as "Other," including multiracial students.
+Twenty-two thousand students with disabilities and more than 25,000 U.S. veterans are currently enrolled in the TRiO Programs as well.
+For more race and ethnicity data for each TRiO Program (Upward Bound, UB Math/Science, SSS, Talent Search, EOC and McNair), see “Racial and Ethnic Diversity in the Federal TRiO Programs,” a News You Can Use fact sheet from the National TRiO Clearinghouse.

 *Information provided by the Council for Opportunity in Education

 Four of these programs, Student Support Services, Student Support Services - STEM (Science, Technology, Engineering and Math), Upward Bound and Upward Bound Rural Schools are operated by the TRiO department that is part of the Division of Student Affairs.
 Ronald E. McNair Postbaccalaureate Achievement is part of Harpur College of Arts and Sciences and Educational Talent Search is part of the Department of Teaching, Learning and Educational Leadership in the College of Community and Public Affairs, both of which are part of the Division of Academic Affairs.